znuh/saleae-binparser/README.md

 # saleae-binparser
-Fast parser for Saleae Logic 2 binary export format (Digital only, Linux only)
+Fast parser for Saleae Logic 2 binary export format (Digital only)

 ## Requirements
 Originates from Linux, works on FreeBSD as well.